How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 Companies have also expanded their reach to include families.
 One company invited children of staff to submit artwork about Earth Day for display in their offices.

-Many companies also organize local volunteer opportunities for their employees to mark Earth Day.
-These include park cleanups and and composting projects.
+Local volunteer opportunities are a great way to get employees involved on Earth Day.
+These can include park cleanups and composting projects.
 At one Earth Day, Great Forest provided kid-friendly educational materials for a JBG Companies cleanup event in partnership with Rock Creek Conservancy.
-We brought a worm compost bin to educate residents and tenants about organics recycling, created an educational poster for kids, and helped pull out close to three tons of waste from the stream, including old tires, mattresses, blankets, an old rusted bicycle, and a large amount of glass bottles.
+We brought a worm compost bin to educate residents and tenants about organics recycling, created an educational poster for kids, and helped pull out close to three tons of waste from the stream, including old tires, mattresses, blankets, an old rusted bicycle, and a large amount of glass bottles!

-• Encouraging everyone to do make one green/sustainable commitment on Earth Day, such as using reusable mugs instead of single-use coffee cups.
+• Encouraging everyone to make one sustainable commitment on Earth Day, such as using reusable mugs instead of single-use coffee cups.

 • Conducting a tour of the office to point out all the green features that your building/company may have.